MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 - **Long Hallway**: The hallway is lined with crumbling pillars and faintly glowing runes, casting eerie shadows on the walls.
 - **Atmosphere**: The air is cool and damp, carrying the scent of age and decay.

+Arcana Check DC 15
+Pass: You get the impression that these ruins are filled with latent energy.
+Pass: Must have just been the glowing mushrooms.

 ---

 ### Scene 2: The Pillared Hall

 #### Setting the Scene

+As you walk down the stairs, you notice a large room with many large stone pillars lining either side.
+The pillars are adorned with intricate carving depicting scenes of an ancient civilization.

+History Check DC 12
+Pass: You can tell that the civilization is the Eldoran.
+Your memory of earth can’t help but notice that this race reminds you a lot of elves.
+They look like elves, but their civilization was a lot more advanced.
+More like high elves from an old MMO you use to play.

+Fail: You think maybe these are… uhh… elves?

 At the bottom of the stairs, the players enter a large room with massive stone pillars lining either side.
 The pillars are adorned with intricate carvings depicting scenes of ancient Eldoran life.